- 5.0 Degrees and Certificates

 5.17 Academic Integrity

-Integrity –When you do the right thing even though no one is watching.
+Integrity is when you do the right thing even though no one is watching.
 Integrity is essential to the academic enterprise, and its foundations in the open, independent, and free exchange of ideas.
 The core values of integrity, both academic and otherwise include: honesty, fairness, respect, responsibility, and trust.
 Academic Integrity demands that all members of the RMC act in accordance with these values in the conduct of their academic work, and that they shall follow the regulations concerning the legitimate and accepted conduct, practices and procedures of academic research and writing.
 Academic Integrity violations are defined as Cheating, Plagiarism or other violations of academic ethics.
 (It is important to note that, while the list below is comprehensive, it should not be considered exhaustive.)

 - An act or attempt to give, receive, share, or utilize unauthorized information or unauthorized assistance at any time for assignments, tests or examinations.
-Students are permitted to mentor or assist other students with assignments and laboratory reports, but, students will not permit other students to copy their work, nor will students copy other students’ work, and they must acknowledge when they have received assistance from others;
+Unauthorized assistance includes generative artificial intelligence (AI) help beyond 5.17.a.1 below and/or instructors’ permissions.
+Students are permitted to mentor or assist other students with assignments and laboratory reports, but, students will not permit other students to copy their work, nor will students copy other students’ work, and they must acknowledge when they have received assistance from others, including generative AI assistance, as outlined below:

 - Failure to follow rules on assignments, presentations, exercises, tests, or examinations as detailed by the respective professor or test/exam invigilator;